 Buy it at the app store for 99 cents.

-My partner and I collaborated on a post about all of our smelly,
+My husband and I collaborated on a post about all of our smelly,

-for the New Yorker website.
-It's nasty, brutish, and short.
+unlikable friends for the New Yorker website.
+It's nasty.

 Posters are available here.